isleeponcouch/toblog/content/articles/2023-10-07-making-the-lune-book-croissants.md

 When you put the dough on the bench and start working with it, it immediately starts to warm and stick to the bench.
 If it sticks too much, you risk tearing the dough and/or "popping" the lamination.
 This has a big effect on the final product and how your layers turn out.
 I think it might also be how you can get giant big holes in the middle of croissants sometimes too, if you've ever experienced that in a bought croissant.

-In the book, the author specifically says not to use flour to dust your bench when working with the dough, but rather to cool down the room and chill the bench so that you're not introducing any additional flour to the miticulously measured out ingredients.
+In the book, the author specifically says not to use flour to dust your bench when working with the dough, but rather to cool down the room and chill the bench so that you're not introducing any additional flour to the meticulously measured out ingredients.

 I appreciate that and love the attention to detail.
 But for me, in Brisbane with no airconditioning that reaches my kitchen and being really invested in getting this second batch to turn out right, I dusted, and it made life alot easier the second time round.